6.5 Promoting Independence Without Sacrificing Safety

 LevelWhat it looks likeExample

-Set upPut supplies within reach, open packages, position devicePlace walker in reach and clear floor
+Set upPut supplies within reach, open packages, position the devicePlace walker in reach and clear the floor

-Verbal cueGive short instructions without touchingSay push from the armrests
+Verbal cueShort instructions without touchingSay "push from the armrests"

-Gesture cuePoint or demonstratePoint to wheelchair brake lever
+Gesture cuePoint or demonstratePoint to the wheelchair brake lever

-Standby assistStay close for safety without hands-on help unless neededWalk beside resident to bathroom
+Standby assistStay close for safety, no hands-on unless neededWalk beside the resident to the bathroom

-Contact guardLight steadying as directedHold gait belt while resident stands
+Contact guardLight steadying as directedHold the gait belt while the resident stands

-Hands-on assistPhysically help with part of the taskHelp lift weak leg into bed
+Hands-on assistPhysically help with part of the taskHelp lift the weak leg into bed

-Residents have the right to refuse care.
-A refusal does not end the aide's responsibility.
-The aide should listen, ask simple questions, offer choices, explain the reason for care, and try again later if appropriate.
-For example, a resident who refuses to walk now may agree after pain medication, after breakfast, or with a different destination.
-The aide reports refusals, especially when refusing mobility, repositioning, fluids, nutrition, toileting, or safety equipment creates risk.
+Residents have the right to refuse care, and a refusal does not end the aide's responsibility.
+The aide should listen, ask simple questions, offer choices, explain the reason for care, and try again later when appropriate -- a resident who refuses to walk now may agree after pain medication, after a meal, or with a different destination.
+Report refusals, especially when refusing mobility, repositioning, fluids, nutrition, toileting, or safety equipment creates risk.

 Sometimes independence and safety appear to conflict.
-A resident may insist on walking alone after several falls.
-A resident may remove a wheelchair alarm or refuse non-skid shoes.
-A resident may want bed rails up because they feel secure, but rails may not be in the care plan.
-The aide should not argue or secretly restrain the resident.
-Report to the nurse so the team can review risks, rights, and alternatives.
+A resident may insist on walking alone after several falls, remove a chair alarm, or refuse non-skid shoes.
+A resident may want bed rails up because they feel secure even though rails are not in the care plan.
+The aide does not argue, force, or secretly restrain the resident.
+A physical or chemical restraint -- including a tray locked across a chair, a tucked-tight sheet, or raised rails used to keep a resident in bed -- may be used only when ordered and care-planned for the resident's medical safety, never for staff convenience or to control behavior.
+Using one improperly is abuse.

 Safety Boundaries

 Never leave a resident unattended during an activity that requires assistance.
-Never use restraints, side rails, locked trays, or tucked sheets to control movement unless they are ordered and care-planned according to law and facility policy.
-Never ignore a call light because the resident should be more independent.
-The goal is not independence at any cost.
-The goal is the highest safe level of function with dignity.
+Never use restraints, side rails, locked trays, or tucked sheets to control movement unless ordered and care-planned under the law and facility policy.
+Never ignore a call light because the resident "should be more independent."
+The goal is not independence at any cost -- it is the highest safe level of function with dignity.

 Test Your Knowledge